ModelarData/ModelarDB-RS/docs/user/README.md

 against local storage and when it is deployed in cloud mode, it executes queries against the object store.

 ### Start Server
+There are three options available when starting `modelardbd` depending on the desired deployment use case.
+Each option has different requirements and support different features.

+1. Start `modelardbd` in edge mode using only local storage - This is a limited deployment that should primarily be used for testing and experimentation.
+It does not support transferring ingested time series to an object store and does not support querying data from the object store.
+However, it does support querying data from local storage.
+2. Start `modelardbd` in edge mode with a manager - An already running instance of `modelardbm` is required to start `modelardbd` in edge mode with a manager.
+This deployment supports transferring ingested time series to an object store but still queries data from local storage.
+3. Start `modelardbd` in cloud mode with a manager - As above, an already running instance of `modelardbm` is required to start `modelardbd` in cloud mode with a manager.
+This deployment supports transferring ingested time series to an object store and queries data from the same object store.

 To run `modelardbd` in edge mode using only local storage, i.e., without transferring the ingested time series to an object store, simply pass the path to the local folder `modelardbd` should use as its data folder: